-Clinical psychologist Meg Jay explores what resilience is and how people build it in her recent book, Supernormal.
-In a recent interview with TED Conferences (the host of TED talks), Jay shared several ways that people can build resilience.
+Clinical psychologist Meg Jay explores what resilience is and how people build it in her book, Supernormal.
+In an interview with TED Conferences (the host of TED talks), Jay shared several ways that people can build resilience.

 1: Resilient people avoid self-deprecation.
 People sometimes feel embarrassed about their stress, comparing their situation to others who seem to have been through worse.
 But resilient people acknowledge that their challenges are “legitimate,” Jay says.